 4. The Lost Child

-The lost child withdraws from family and their own emotional turmoil to dive into a fantasy life.
+The lost child withdraws from relatives and their own emotional turmoil to dive into a fantasy life.
 The may become avid readers, TV and movie watchers, or celebrity superfans.
 They spend most of their time alone, having trouble interacting with others in any real or significant way.
 While they often seem to be independent or shy, they are inconsolable about their loss of connection with others.
 Learning to be alone, they may end up retreating further into addictions with food, drugs, computer games or other solo pursuits.

 These individuals are great at self-motivation and can often work in fields such as writing or the arts, needing little social impetus to succeed in these types of pursuits.